rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

    1. From the dashboard page, go to the mobile settings page.
    1. On the Mobile Settings page, verify that `AutoRenewal` for this mobile service is turned off.
 1. The tests use the Page Object Model.
 The page classes are in `cypress/e2e/pageObjects`.
+1. This Cypress framework works best in `Chrome`.
+You will likely run into

 ### Cypress Configuration
 1. These are in the file `cypress.config.js`.
 Among other things, it contains the base URL.